black-hole-group/fermipy-tutorial/pre-requisites.md

 ## 3. Download the supporting files for the lesson

-You will need `wget` in order to proceed.
+You will need `wget` installed in order to proceed.
+Issue the following commands in the terminal to download all supporting data files for the lesson:

+    wget -O install.sh https://gist.github.com/rsnemmen/f97823e466583d7d1101b5dd579cda8c/raw
+    sh install.sh

+After the command is done, you should have all files which are necessary for the lesson available locally in your machine.

 ## 4. Launch a Docker container instance